mantczakaus/ont_amplicon/README.md

 If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed and a qc report will be generated summarising the read counts recovered before and after preprocessing for all samples listed in the index.csv file.

 A qc report will be generated in text and html formats summarising the read counts recovered after the pre-processing step.
+It will include 3 flags:
+1) For the raw_reads_flag, if raw_reads < 5000, the column will display: "Less than 5000 raw reads".
+2) For the qfiltered_flag, if quality_filtered_reads < 1000 , the column will display: "Less than 1000 processed reads".
+3) QC_FLAG:
+- GREEN = > 5000 starting reads, > 1000 quality filtered reads.
+- ORANGE = < 5000 starting reads, > 1000 quality filtered reads.
+- RED = < 5000 starting reads, < 1000 quality filtered reads.

 If the user wants to check the data after preprocessing before performing downstream analysis, they can apply the parameter ``--preprocessing_only``.